WillHolbrook/FYPCodeRepo/README.md

 ### Pre-Commit Hooks

-To ensure high code quality pre-commit hooks are used in this project the description of how to use them can be found later in this file.
-Below is a table of used pre-commit hooks and their versions.
+_To ensure high code quality pre-commit hooks are used in this project.
+A description of how to use them can be found later in this file.
+Below is a table of the pre-commit hooks used._

 | Name                    | Version   | Link                                                                                             |
 |-------------------------|-----------|--------------------------------------------------------------------------------------------------|